 “Integration between our homegrown legacy system and the other systems we added over the years made it a growing challenge to meet our company goals,” said Brad McCormack, Ohio Mutual’s assistant vice president of information technology.

-The P&C carrier worked with CSC to replace its policy and claims administration systems and created a fully integrated processing environment that led to initial productivity savings of 20 percent.
+The P&C carrier worked with CSC to replace its policy and claims administration systems and created a fully integrated processing environment with POINT IN that led to initial productivity savings of 20 percent.
 The company has since expanded its operations to four New England states.

 Greater Written Premium